jayarc/Adaptdark/README.md

  >   * Adapta uses `glib-compile-resources` to compile the gresource files for Gtk+ and Gnome-Shell.

 3. Build and install system-wide:

+### For building Adaptdark you can modify regen.sh with your own username/paths and run ./regen.sh in the project folder to do an entire build quickly and get a notification when it's finished.

  ```
  ./autogen.sh